arnablahiry/GalCubeCraft/README.md

 viewing-angle projections and instrument effects (beam convolution, channel binning) to produce realistic test data for algorithm development, denoising, and visualization.

-This README explains the science and mathematics behind the generator, how to install the package (assumes the package is published to PyPI), and several practical examples for quick experimentation.
+This README explains the science and mathematics behind the generator, how to install the package, and several practical examples for quick experimentation.

 ## Table of contents